MahStudio/WSLackware/README.md

 ## About

 We brought Slackware to Windows because be believed that it's the perfect distro for WSL.
-Firstly because of the simplicity of the init system and the whole OS in general and high-performance binaries it contains; and we hope one day this project gets supported by official Slackware developers.
+Firstly because of the simplicity of the init system and the whole OS in general and high-performance binaries it contains, Slackware works perfectly in older devices or virtual machine; and we hope one day this project gets supported by official Slackware developers.

 ### Credits